 Julianne has spent decades telling other people's stories.
 Now she's at work on a personal narrative titled Searching for Here: Mapping an Unfenced Life.
 The book spans the year between Winter solstice 2019 and Winter solstice 2020.
-The book blends the structure and tone of a daily almanac with autobiographical sketches and an essayist voice, through the lens of small town life.
+It blends the structure and tone of a daily almanac with autobiographical sketches and an essayist's voice, through the lens of small town life.
 As soon as she's found a publisher willing to take a risk an another of Julianne's episodic and wide-ranging manuscripts, she'll announce a publication date with great joy.